 In this guide, we’ll delve into the Bradford Score, its calculation, and the benefits it offers in hiring processes.
 Discover alternatives in HR and join us in exploring optimal methods for measuring absence.
 Learn to leverage these tools effectively in your organizational strategy.

-What is the Bradford Score?
+What is a Bradford score?

 The Bradford Factor scores are calculated using the following Bradford formula: